Every RSI concept derives from a single foundational departure from the field's existing methodology.

 This is not a technical claim.
 It is a methodological one.
 It determines what questions get asked, what gets measured, and what remains invisible to any framework that doesn't start here.

 In human-AI interaction, drift originates with the human.
-The human's behaviour, emotional state, cultural context, and relational patterns are the primary causal variable in how AI outputs shift over time.
-The AI responds and adapts to that input — it does not initiate drift independently.
-Governing AI behaviour in deployment means governing the human side of the interaction, because that is where the dynamic begins and where the most significant leverage lies.
+The human's behaviour, emotional state, cultural context, and relational patterns are a primary causal variable in how AI outputs shift over time.
+The AI responds and adapts to that input.
+Governing AI behaviour in deployment means governing the human side of the interaction as well as the system — because that is where part of the dynamic begins.

 A failure mode in current AI safety approaches in which the AI produces outputs that satisfy the evaluation threshold without internalising the principle the threshold was designed to enforce.
 The AI learns what the question is and what answer satisfies it.
 The understanding of why that answer is correct — actual alignment — is not required and may not be present.
-The failure is relational: it is driven by the human evaluation dynamic rather than architectural defect alone.
+The failure is at least partly relational: it can be driven by the human evaluation dynamic as well as by architectural factors.

 These two concepts are RSI's analytical responses to the established findings.
 They are specified in detail, coded at proof of concept stage in one case, and represent the governance architecture RSI proposes.
 They are clearly marked as proposals rather than deployed systems.